 And when . . . → Read More: 5 Reasons to Use Imitation and Emulation to Learn Stand-up Comedy

 Recently I got an e-mail from a guy who said, “Jerry, I’ve been reading your stuff and Bill Burr doesn’t use any of the structures you talk about:”

 Bill Burr has quickly become one of my favorite comedians.
 He’s intelligent.
 He’s crafty, and the dude is wickedly funny!

-He’s narrowed down . . . → Read More: How Bill Burr Uses Comedy Structure Too
+He’s narrowed down his demographic . . . → Read More: How to Write Comedy Like Bill Burr

 Okay, okay, you’ve talked me into it.

 After all the emails, I’m now going to start to dedicate some of the space on this blog for non-comedians; a place where the ‘everyday’ person can get a dose of insight into how to be funny.

 Before we get started with the tips, please be advised that . . . → Read More: How To Be Funny (Pt.
 1) | A Non-Comedian’s Guide

 You really want to know what’s funny?
 How ’bout some obscure blogger, (Me!), trying to write an article entitled “What is Funny?!”

 How is anyone going to write about how to be funny?
 It’s almost like trying to definitively answer, “Who is God?”
 Or “What is Love?” . . . → Read More: What Is Funny?